 As with most household systems and components you get what you pay for in a water heater.
 Cheaper models will generally have a shorter lifespan while more expensive models will generally last longer.
 A good indication of a water heater’s construction quality is its warranty.
 Longer warranties naturally imply sounder construction.
 According to a 2007 Consumer Report that deconstructed 18 different models of water heaters it was determined that models with longer warranties invariably were of superior manufacturing quality with nine- and 12-year models typically having larger or higher-wattage heating elements as well as thicker insulation.
 Models with larger heating elements have a much better resistance to mineral buildup or scum.

 Pay attention to the model’s features.
 Porcelain casing for example provides an additional layer of protection against rusting and a greater level of heat insulation.
 Some models come with a self-cleaning feature that flushes the pipes of mineral deposits which is an important consideration in the unit’s lifespan.
 Models with larger or thicker anodes are better-equipped to fight corrosion.

 Maintenance and Parts Replacement

 The hardness of the water is another consideration when looking at estimating the lifespan of a water heater.
-In areas where there is a higher mineral content to the water, water heaters have shorter lifespans than in other areas, as mineral buildup reduces the units’ efficiency.
-Even in areas where the water is softer, however, some mineral deposition is bound to occur.
-A way to counteract this mineral buildup is to periodically flush the water heater system, which not only removes some of the buildup, but, in tank systems, the process heats the water in the tank.
+In areas where there is a higher mineral content to the water, water heaters have a shorter lifespans than in other areas as mineral buildup reduces the units efficiency.
+Even in areas where the water is softer however some mineral deposition is bound to occur.
+A way to counteract this mineral buildup is to periodically flush the water heater system which not only removes some of the buildup in tank systems.
 Higher-end models typically come equipped with a self-flushing feature.
-In models for which manual flushing is required, it is important not to damage the water heater valve, which is usually made of plastic and is easy to break.
+In models for which manual flushing is required it is important not to damage the water heater drain valve, which is usually made of plastic and is easy to break.